 - 1 teaspoon dried thyme

-- 1 1/2 cups gold potato, diced (or white or red potato)
+- 1½ cups gold potatoes, diced (or substitute white or red potatoes)

 - 5 cups vegetable broth, or water